Mrian07/Proyeksi/docs/user-guide/agile-boards/README.md

 | [Manage boards](#manage-boards)                           | How to manage permissions for boards.                        |
 | [Examples for agile boards](#agile-boards-examples)       | Best practices for using the basic board and status, assignee and version board. |

-<video src="https://openproject-docs.s3.eu-central-1.amazonaws.com/videos/OpenProject-Agile-Boards.mp4" type="video/mp4" controls="" style="width:100%"></video>
+<video src="https://openproject-docs.s3.eu-central-1.amazonaws.com/videos/ProyeksiApp-Agile-Boards.mp4" type="video/mp4" controls="" style="width:100%"></video>
-## Agile boards in OpenProject
+## Agile boards in ProyeksiApp

-The new Boards are tightly integrated with all other project management functionalities in OpenProject, i.e. work packages or Gantt charts.
+The new Boards are tightly integrated with all other project management functionalities in ProyeksiApp, i.e. work packages or Gantt charts.
 This makes it so easy and practical to include the Boards in your daily project management routines and to gain a much quicker overview of important topics in your project.

 ![openproject-board-overview](openproject-board-overview-1364050.png)